A GRE Tutor's Review of Magoosh GRE Videos

 How much does Magoosh's GRE course cost?

-There is a lot to like about Magoosh's GRE video course.
+There are some things I like about Magoosh.
 They have a ton of information on their site - a lot of it is free - and the quality is good, in general.
-But as a GRE tutor who has been doing this full-time since 2008, and who reviews a lot more prep material than the average test-taker, there are several things I DON'T like about Magoosh GRE that many people may not consider.
+I especially like their GRE vocab flashcards app.
+But as a GRE tutor who has been doing this full-time since 2008, and who reviews a lot more prep material than the average test-taker, there are several things I don't like about Magoosh that many people may not consider.

 (one of my GRE vocabulary cartoons.
 Get it?)